magdalenagola/Multithreaded-Online-Bank-With-Kafka/README.md

 Please note that you have to provide the correct accounts' numbers (the ones that exist in the database)  for the transaction to be processed successfully.

+If you want to process many transactions you can put the transactions' data in the 'transactions.csv' file in the resources package.
+They will be processed automatically when the application starts.
 ## Contact <a name = "contact"></a>
 Feel free to contact us.
  * turcza.magdalena@gmail.com